ghasedakapi/ghasedak-laravel/README.md

 $response = Ghasedak\Laravel\GhasedakFacade::Verify(
     "09xxxxxxxxx",  // receptor
     1,              // 1 for text message and 2 for voice message "my-template",  // name of the template which you've created in you account
+    "my-template",  // name of the template which you've created in you account
     "param1",       // parameters (supporting up to 10 parameters)
     "param2",
     "param3"